adyoussef/adyoussef.github.io/content/event/example4/index.md

 #  country: United States

-abstract: Poster presentation titled "ML for Physics: Simulating particle collisions" at the Mediterranean Machine Learning Summer School at American College of Thessaloniki (ACT) in Thessaloniki, Greece.
+abstract: Poster presentation titled "ML for Physics; Simulating particle collisions" at the Mediterranean Machine Learning Summer School at American College of Thessaloniki (ACT) in Thessaloniki, Greece.

 # Talk start and end times.